HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 #### Largest Contentful Paint (LCP)

-[Largest Contentful Paint](https://web.dev/lcp/), or LCP, is a metric that describes how long it takes for a website to load the largest portion of the page content that is first displayed to a user with meaningful content; it is often a function of the size and performance of a header image or design.
+<a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a>, or LCP, is a metric that describes how long it takes for a website to load the largest portion of the page content that is first displayed to a user with meaningful content; it is often a function of the size and performance of a header image or design.
 The LCP is important because it signals to a user when the page is ready to start consuming.

 {{ figure_markup(
     image="good-lcp.png",